Wellington Hospital, New Zealand: 2000s

 In May 2002, the Government approved the new regional hospital (NRH) Project, a major redevelopment of the hospital.
 The project centred on a new main building, including a new state-of-the-art 18-bed Intensive Care Unit, a new operating theatre complex, and uniting the medical and surgical wards into a single building.
 Construction began in 2004 with demolition and clearing of the site.
 This included demolishing the 1940s 210 block and the 1927 Front Block, from which the entrance arches and steps were preserved and reinstated at the back of the new building.
 Construction was completed in 2008 and the new hospital was officially opened by Governor-General Anand Satyanand on 6 March 2009.
 In early 2010 Prince William visited children in the hospital.

-In September 2022 a new child health services building, the Mark Dunajtschik and Dorothy Spotswood Building, opened.
+In September 2022 a new child health service Te Wao Nui opened in the Mark Dunajtschik and Dorothy Spotswood Building.
 Local property developers Mark Dunajtschik and Dorothy Spotswood donated $53 million towards construction of the new building.
 The building won awards from the New Zealand Institute of Architects and the Property Council in 2023.

 Both the main hospital building and the child health services building have base isolators to minimise damage during an earthquake.

-In May 2025, Health Minister Simeon Brown and Finance Minister Nicola Willis announce that the New Zealand Government would invest in 126 additional beds and treatment spaces at Wellington Hospital.
+In May 2025, Health Minister Simeon Brown and Finance Minister Nicola Willis announced that the New Zealand Government would invest in 126 additional beds and treatment spaces at Wellington Hospital.